-The goal of this initiative is to increase effective advocacy engagement focused on improving the mental health and well-being of Texans.
+The goal of this initiative is to increase lived experience in effective advocacy engagement focused on improving the mental health and well-being of Texans.
 Specific objectives include:

-- Increase the capacity of organizations to engage in effective advocacy on mental health and/or substance use policy; - Increase the number and capacity of individuals to engage in effective advocacy on mental health and/or substance use policy; and - Strengthen collaboration and effectiveness of the mental health and substance use policy advocacy community in Texas.
+- Increase the capacity of organizations centered on the voice of lived experience to engage in effective advocacy on mental health and/or substance use policy; - Increase the number and capacity of individuals with lived experience to engage in effective advocacy on mental health and/or substance use policy; and - Strengthen collaboration and effectiveness of the mental health and substance use policy advocacy community in Texas.

 The Hogg Foundation believes that mental health is not solely an individual responsibility, but also a product of community conditions.
-The places where people live, learn, work, play, and pray can have a significant effect on improving mental health.
+The places where people live, learn, work, play and pray can have a significant effect on improving mental health.
 Various systems and populations have unique challenges and barriers impacting mental health and well-being.